TLCFEM/suanPan-Manual/docs/Library/Step/Frequency.md

 1. The symmetric banded storage uses `_pbsv` solver which only accepts symmetric positive definite banded matrix.
 If the `Frequency` fails to compute the required eigen modes, please use other storage schemes.
 2. The computed eigenvalue is the eigenvalue of the system.
 In the field of structural dynamics, it is $$\omega^2$$.
 The (angular) frequency and period can be computed accordingly.
+3. The constrained (generalized) eigenvalue problems cannot be handled when the constraints are implemented via Lagrange multiplier method.
+If the system contains constraints, users shall make sure they are applied via the penalty function method.

 ## Example